yantiz/Simple-HTTP-Client-and-Server/README.md

 # Simple-HTTP-Client-and-Server

-Build a website on movies, actors and their reviews by a relational database system
+Learn socket and basic HTTP protocol by developing a simple Web server and client

-•	Use HTML/CSS to support the front-end and PHP, MySQL to support the back-end.
+• Implement some HTTP 1.0 features as the functionality of the web server and client.